nyvs/mediator-sys/README.md

 ```

 ### Async
-The async mediator uses the `BasicAsyncMediator` and the `AsyncRequestHandler`,
+The async mediator uses the `BasicAsyncMediator` and the `AsyncRequestHandler`.
 Take a look at the test module for an example.
-The API is identical.

 ## Features
 - sync and async mediator (use `async` feature)